slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On future

 <!--
-- Anomalies often represent the future but to our eyes they seem strange.
-- futurism is a study of time
 > *"Dreams are ... illustrations from the book your soul is writing about you."
 -- Marsha Norman*
 > *"Myth is the public dream, and dream is the private myth."